Start Competitive Analysis today with these easy steps

 - Are they seen as an industry authority?

 - Are they controlling the conversation?

 - How does their social media presence compare to their website popularity?

 - Which platforms do they publish content on?

 - How many followers do they have on the platforms?

 - Who is engaging with them by liking, sharing and commenting?
 What does the engagement tell you?

-Ubersuggest (we are not affiliated) provides good data for a reasonable price.
+Ubersuggest (we are not affiliated) provides this sort of data for a reasonable price.
 They are plenty more like Ahrefs and SemRush and many others who go into greater detail.
-But do you really need it?
+But it may not be necessary.
 You are looking at their website for clues to beat them, not managing their website operations.
 But remember, the best insight you will find will be by looking yourself.

-Start Competitive Analysis today with these easy steps.
+Start Competitive Analysis today with these four steps.

 Do you know enough about your competitors?